 From SEO to Sales

-How could there possibly be a direct link from your SEO efforts to tangible sales results?
-Let me show you.
+Let me show you the direct link from your SEO efforts to tangible sales results.

 1. Ranking Improvements